stephane-vergier/java-database-capstone/user-stories.md

 ## Sign-in
 **Title:**
-_As a Patient, I want to Sign up using your email and password , so that i can book appointments._
+_As a Patient, I want to Sign up using my email and password , so that i can book appointments._

 **Acceptance Criteria:**
 1. User can enter email